hrushikeshrv/mjxgui/README.md

 # mjxgui
 An embeddable WYSIWYG equation editor for the web with LaTeX support

-# What is MJXGUI?
 MJXGUI is a widget style application meant to give users a graphical interface for creating equations to use on the web.
 It uses MathJax as a core dependency and as an external renderer to show users a preview of their equation/expression as they are building it.

-It then generates LaTeX for the entered equation for you to handle however you want, the most common use case being to store an equation as plain text, so it can later be rendered using MathJax.
+It then generates LaTeX for the entered equation for you to handle however you want.

-The motivation for writing this library was because I needed such a widget for a website I was building where school teachers were supposed to create test questions for physics, chemistry, and math tests that would need to support complex mathematical equations.
-The idea was to have something like a pop up widget that would help them build equations like they did on Google Docs or Microsoft Word, but then would also convert the entered equation to LaTeX so that it could be stored and rendered with MathJax later.

 # Features
 - Build mathematical, physical, and chemical equations using a GUI, similar to inserting equations in